EgorNikitin1/AI/README.md

+# AI
-# The most perchenyi leprezory
+The most perchenyi leprezory